MrSnickers/Blog/blog.md

 Jan 1 2014

-The Internet is "funny"

 If there are two things that get posted on the Internet it is opinions about programming and sarcasm.

 Often posts are both.

-The recent Medium article by Jenn Schiffer about "Two-factor In-Browser CSS Preprocessing" mimics a tips and tricks article that suggests along with CSS preprocessing adding a second in-line styling to the body as a "fall back" the joke here is that whatever is closer to the code gets implemented so that the fall-back over rides everything else.
-This is obsfucated with a slew of current buzzwords to dress it up like a good idea.
+The recent Medium article by Jenn Schiffer concerning "Two-factor In-Browser CSS Preprocessing" mimics a tips and tricks article.
+In it she suggests authors include along with CSS preprocessing a second in-line styling to the body as a fall-back.
+The joke here is that whatever is closer to the code gets implemented, so that the fall-back will always override everything else.
+This is obfuscated by a slew of current buzzwords to dress it up like a good idea.

-This is similar to the @horse_css joke about the package manager "rm -rf home."
+This is similar to the @horse_css joke about using the package manager "rm -rf home."

 Dec 31 2013